raiden6/notes/dev/react/stompjs.md

 ## Components
 - The Spring backend configures a message broker and defines the endpoint mappings that clients connect to using STOMP over WebSockets.
-  - It could be simple in-memory broker or a full-fledged on like RabbitMQ.
+  - It could be simple in-memory broker like the Spring built-in Simple Broker, or a full-fledged one like RabbitMQ.
-  - In out Spring app, we use the built-in Simple Broker.
+  - In our Spring app, we use the built-in Simple Broker.

 ## Queue vs. Topic
-- Use a queue if you want to a message is user-specific, and you want the message to be consumed by only one user.
+- Use a queue if a message is user-specific, and you want the message to be consumed by only one user.
 - Use a Topic if you want to broadcast a message so that all users receive the same message.